 Billing and Subscription Management | The Billing and Subscription Management group is responsible for providing customers with an easy, informed, and reliable experience to view and manage their subscriptions, billing details, and contacts. | Roadmap | Billing & Payments , Subscription Management |

-Team members can reference our Fulfillment FY24 Q1 OKRs (Not Public).
+Team members can reference our Fulfillment FY24 Q3 OKRs.

 We follow the OKR (Objective and Key Results) framework to set and track goals quarterly.
 The Fulfillment section OKRs are set across the entire Quad.

-See Fulfillment Recap issues in Fulfillment Meta for recaps of recent milestones and the associated accomplishments and learnings.
+See Fulfillment Recap issues for recaps of recent milestones and the associated accomplishments and learnings (internal only when needed).